sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 by the snake owing to the illusory connection betweenthe two.
-This definition, therefore, actually aimsat the Nirguna Brahman and cannot be taken as adefinition of the Saguna [Brahman](# "Bhâmati and Ratnaprabhâ on Sankara's comments onSutra 2.").
+This definition, therefore, actually aimsat the Nirguna Brahman and cannot be taken as adefinition of the Saguna Brahman[^4].

+[^4]: "Bhâmati and Ratnaprabhâ on Sankara's comments onSutra 2."

 Again the Sutra refers to the Taittiriya text,"That from which these beings are bornThatis Brahman" etc. (3.1) and the word 'that' here refersto the Brahman defined as Existence, Knowledge, andInfinite in the immediately preceding section, theAnanda Valli.
 Therefore from this text itself we getat the real nature of Brahman.